sambhuRajSingh/DataStructure/README.md

     b) While parsing the input data, additional validation need to be done.

     c) Error Handling and Error Reporting.
-Excepting class do deal with any error and gracefully handle the error.
+Excepting class do deal with any error and gracefully handle any errors.

-    d) Conside using PHP DOMDocument class for creating XML as it is tried and tested approach.
+    d) Conside using PHP DOMDocument class for creating and parsing XML, as it is tried and tested approach.